shimmy1996/blog/content/posts/2018-06-24-fun-with-fonts-in-emacs.en.md

 ```

 Unfortunately, the CJK font I used has narrower Hangul than other full-width CJK
-characters, so this is still not perfect---the solution would be to specify a
+characters, so this is still not perfect—the solution would be to specify a
-Hangul specific font and scaling factor---but good enough for me.
+Hangul specific font and scaling factor—but good enough for me.

 It took me quite some effort to fix what may seem like a minor annoyance, but at
 least Emacs did offer the appropriate tools.
 By the way, I certainly wish I had